foerever/EgyptianRatScrew/README.md

 python client.py

 # Design Choices
-Scalability is not really an issue here.
-If we worried about that I would definitely be
+In terms of modularity, this code is not really

 # Future
 In the future I would want to think a lot more about scalability.
 The star network topology